Curriculum 'in a nutshell' at the bottom of this page

 These link into our Spiritual Moral Social and Cultural Development (SMSCD) and Fundamental British Values (FBV) curriculum and should permeate the curriculum.
 Values should be visible in dialogue, marking and feedback, display, books, worship etc...

-We use a 3B4ME philosophy which builds resilience and independence in our children, promoting a growth mindset.
+We use a 3B4ME philosophy which builds resilience and independence in our children, promoting a growth mindset, whereby children look to themselves, then their peers and only then an adult.
 Each classroom has this displayed and illustrated to the children and staff (brain, buddy, board, boss).
 Staff remind children of these as needed, but mostly we expect the children to refer to these throughout the day, taking responsibility for their own learning.
 This is to support our children to master and work at greater depth with the curriculum, modelling an increased independence and a deeper understanding.

 Real Life Learning